 If you don’t have plates, you will have to purchase them before you can be issued a temporary sticker

-There are various types of offences that can take place with the licence plates which results in fines.
+There are various types of offenses that can take place with the license plates which results in fines.

 - No plates on the vehicle

 - Two plates are not on the vehicle

 - Part of either plate is not totally visible

 What is the Penalty for Driving Without Licence Plates in Ontario?